-For the year ended June 30, 2019, the total pension liability was determined by an actuarial valuation as of December 31, 2017.
-The following revised economic and demographic assumptions were effective as of December 31, 2017.
+For the year ended June 30, 2020, the total pension liability was determined by an actuarial valuation as of December 31, 2018.
+The following revised economic and demographic assumptions were effective as of December 31, 2018.

 - Investment rate of return assumption of 7.25% per year, compounded annually.
 This assumption did not change from the prior year. - Price inflation assumption of 2.4% per year.
-This assumption did not change from the prior year. - Real rate of investment return assumption decreased from 4.85% per year, net of investment expenses, to 4.78%.
-The rate reflected in the roll-forward calculation of the collective total pension liability to the measurement date increased from 4.78% to 7.25%. - Wage inflation assumption of 3.5% per year.
+This assumption did not change from the prior year. - Real rate of investment return assumption increased from 4.85% per year, net of investment expenses, to 7.25%.
+The rate reflected in the roll-forward calculation of the collective total pension liability to the measurement date was 7.25%.
+This assumption did not change from prior year. - Wage inflation assumption of 3.5% per year.
 This assumption did not change from the prior year. - Healthy and disabled mortality assumptions are based on the RP-2014 Mortality Tables.